tjohare/tjohare.github.io/rest_api_standards/docs/queries.md

 ### Sorting
 In case, the client wants to get the sorted list of companies, the GET /companies endpoint should accept multiple sort params in the query.

-E.g `GET /companies?sort=rank_asc` would sort the companies by its rank in ascending order.
+!!! example "`GET /companies?sort=rank_asc` would sort the companies by its rank in ascending order."

 ### Filtering
 For filtering the dataset, we can pass various options through query params.

-E.g `GET /companies?category=banking&location=india` would filter the companies list data with the company category of Banking and where the location is India.
+!!! example "`GET /companies?category=banking&location=india` would filter the companies list data with the company category of Banking and where the location is India"

 ### Searching
 When searching the company name in companies list the API endpoint should be `GET /companies?search=Digital Mckinsey`